5th Floor, Brigade Towers,

 To understand geography trends, Download Sample Report.

-The South African alfalfa market is highly fragmented with the domestic small and medium scale players.
-Alfalfa is known to have a rich history of cultivation dating back to the seventeenth century where the crop was introduced for fodder purpose in Northern Africa.
-Suitable cultivars are selected that are suitable for South African climatic conditions.
+The South African alfalfa market is highly fragmented, with the presence of various domestic small- and medium-scale players.
+Alfalfa is known to have a rich history of cultivation, dating back to the seventeenth century, when the crop was introduced for being used as fodder in Northern Africa.
+Suitable cultivars are selected for South African climatic conditions.
 Alfalfa consumption is concentrated in Saudi Arabia, the United Arab Emirates, Botswana, Qatar, and Namibia.